Big Bend National Park: Hot Springs

 The park has several hot springs, including the springs in the Hot Springs Historic District.
 The main hot spring is called Hot Springs; it is also known as Bocadillas Hot Springs and Langford Hot Springs.
 Hot Springs is on the National Register of Historic Places.
 The hot springs were the first major tourist attraction in the Big Bend area before the national park was established.
 In 1909, J.O.
 Langford began developing the springs.
-There was a small stone soaking tub of local stone from the time before Langford's development was excavated at the site.
+A small stone soaking tub, made of local stone from before Langford's development, was excavated at the site.
 A dugout shelter existed at the site that the Langford family renovated as a residence.
 The Langfords then constructed an adobe house, a stone bathhouse, and bathing shelters made of brushwood.
-Later in 1927 they rebuilt the bathhouse and built a store and a motor court with seven attached cabins.
+Later in 1927, they rebuilt the bathhouse and built a store and a motor court with seven attached cabins.